davidmuraya/fastapi-reflex/README.md

 ## FastAPI + Reflex.

 This is an experiment to attempt to use Reflex as the frontend framework for a FastAPI app.
-THis may be useful for if you already have a FastAPI application and want to use some frontend a JS framework for parts of your as the frontend.
+This may be useful for if you already have a FastAPI application and want to use a JS framework for parts of your as the frontend.

 The frontend application is a simple app to manage customer data.
 It is based in the [customer_data](https://cijob.reflex.run/) example from the Reflex repo.
 I have moved the database functionality from the reflex app to FastAPI.